dndworld/dndworld.github.io/after-creating-your-character/start-playing.md

 h1:before { content: "🎲 " }
 </style>

-# How to Start Playing
+# Next Steps

-This channel is to teach you what to do after creating your character.
+This page is to teach you what to do after creating your character.
 If you have not done so yet, check out [Start Here](/character-building/start-here/)

 ## Setting up Class, Race, Custom Counters (CCs)